szorfein/dots/README.md

     $ chezmoi diff
     $ chezmoi update

+## Doom Emacs
+After the first install, if you need-want to use [doomemac](https://github.com/doomemacs/doomemacs), you have to finish the installation with a single command:

+    $ doom sync
+    $ emacs

 ## Final settings
 If you have not yet configure X, change the keyboard layout like this: